 - What would you have said and how would you have reacted?
 These are just to give you an idea of how frustrating customer inquiries can be.
 It is very easy to go off course and explain to people why you charge so much for your cake.

-But ask yourself - is it worth it?
+- But ask yourself - is it worth it?
 Will it get you the order?
-Sometimes you do need to educate a customer like I did in scenario II but most other times; it's best to just let go.
+Sometimes you do need to educate a customer as I did in scenario II but most other times; it's best to just let go.

 Effective Communication and customer service (good customer service) are key to any business and it is important to understand that even if you do not get the order; that person will go out and talk about you should your business come up in a conversation.

-But hopefully, that person will say something similar to -
+Hopefully, that person will say something similar to

 Yes, I was supposed to order a cake for my son's birthday which did not work out but she sounded really nice and professional.
 Her work is gorgeous.
 Someday hope to order from her.

 Oh, I called her for a cake and things got ugly by the end of the discussion.
 She's really expensive and when I asked her to lower the price she gave me all this crap about how much time she puts into her cake!

 Professional mom vs. emotional mom

-Last be not the least, most cake decorators are moms.
+Last, be not least, most cake decorators are moms.
 We are women of the heart, juggling between home, kids, and business.

-It's easy to get emotional and even more easy to get upset but we are also professional and just as we do everything in our power to make our cake professionally; let's strive to be professional when it comes to effective communication and customer service too!
+It's easy to get emotional and even easier to get upset but we are also professional and just as we do everything in our power to make our cake professional; let's strive to be professional when it comes to effective communication and customer service too!

 Let's make cake decorating a business run by professional moms while still maintaining that softness where it matters most.